ebanner/pynt/README.md

 ## Feature List

+- *Jupyter notebook server management*
+  - A jupyter notebook server will be started in your home directory when you start emacs so you don't have to.
 - *On-the-fly notebook creation*
-  - Simply start pynt-mode on a python file and a new notebook will be created for you to interact with (provided you have set the variable `pynt-start-jupyter-server-on-startup` to `t`)
+  - Every code region gets its own jupyter notebook and these jupyter notebooks are generated automatically.
+- *Attach a jupyter notebook to a running process*
+  - Launch a process from the command line which hits the code region.
+Restart the kernel in the notebook to attach to that process.
-- *Dump a region of python code into a jupyter notebook*
+- *Dump code into jupyter notebooks*
-  - Selectable regions include functions, methods, and code at the module level (i.e. outside of any function or class)
+  - No more copy and pasting from code into jupyter notebooks.
+Each expression gets its own cell.
+Assignment expressions are further transformed so that when you evaluate its cell the value of the target is displayed.
+- *Loop rewriting*
+  - Unroll the first pass of loops for easy interaction in a notebook.
 - *Scroll the resulting jupyter notebook with the code buffer*
-  - Alignment between code and cells are preserved even when cells are added and deleted
+  - Scrolling the code buffer scrolls the notebook along with it, even when cells are modified.
-- *Generate web-browser-based jupyter notebooks*
-  - Because pynt generates [EIN](http://millejoh.github.io/emacs-ipython-notebook/) notebooks you can hit `C-x C-s` on the generated notebook which can be [opened up](#jupyter-notebook-web-browser-client) by a jupyter notebook web browser client
+- *Multiple notebooks in one window*
+  - Put code and tests on top of each other and have their corresponding notebooks alongside.

 ## Using pynt

-Once you have opened a python file and `pynt-mode` is active you should select the region of code you would like to dump into a jupyter notebook by typing `C-c C-s` and cycling though the resulting code regions.
+Once you have opened a python file and pynt mode is active you should select the region of code you would like to dump into a jupyter notebook by typing `C-c C-s` and cycling though the resulting code regions.
 Once you have made a selection hit `C-c C-e` to dump that code region into a jupyter notebook.

 It is recommended at this point to enable `pynt-scroll-mode` which scrolls (i.e. aligns) the notebook cells with the code lines.
 You can activate `pynt-scroll-mode` with `M-x pynt-scroll-mode RET`.